 The Department of Social Sciences was established in 1960 as a result of the merging of the School of Sciences and the Division of General Studies into the College of Arts and Sciences.
-As a unit within the College of Arts and Sciences, the Department of Social Sciences offers a solid academic training leading to a Bachelor of Arts degree in five academic programs: General Social Sciences, History, Political Sciences, Psychology and Sociology.
-The Department of Social Sciences promotes a theoretically and methodologically diversified undergraduate curricula with inter- and multiapproaches.
-It disciplinary fosters development of skilled leaders and professionals with competencies for critical thinking and proficiency in their particular academic fields, with strong ethical values, responsive and openminded towards socio-cultural and human diversity and with a strong commitment for the welfare of society at-large.
+As a unit within the College of Arts and Sciences, the Department of Social Sciences offers a solid academic training leading to a Bachelor of Arts degree in four academic programs: General Social Sciences, History, Political Sciences and Sociology.
+The Department of Social Sciences promotes а theoretically and methodologically diversified undergraduate curricula with inter- and multi- disciplinary approaches.
+It fosters the development of skilled leaders and professionals with competencies for critical thinking and proficiency in their particular academic fields, with strong ethical values, responsive and openminded towards socio-cultural and human diversity and with a strong commitment for the welfare of society at-large.
 It also offers courses that are part of the General Education curricula and other undergraduate and graduate programs.